-You will also need to join the Formula Vee association in your state - if racing there is no need to join another club as the FVA is a Motorsport Australia Affiliated Car Club.
+If you haven't already, you will also need to join the Formula Vee association in your state - if racing there is no need to join another club as the FVA is a Motorsport Australia Affiliated Car Club.
 In NSW membership is $100 per year and is required in order to race in the association’s championship series.

-Due to the higher risk associated with racing at high speeds and in close proximity, additional safety equipment is required, this includes fireproof under wear and balaclava at around $400, an FIA approved, HANS compatible race helmet starting at $850 and a HANS head restraint from $900.
-As you can see expenses quickly start adding up but much of this equipment will be a one of cost and you will be able to re-sell a lot of this if you decide to move on.
+Due to the higher risk associated with racing at high speeds and in close proximity, additional safety equipment is required, this includes fireproof under wear and balaclava at around $400, an FIA approved HANS compatible race helmet starting at $850 and a HANS head restraint from $900.
+As you can see expenses add up but much of this equipment will be a one of cost and you will be able to re-sell a lot of this if you decide to move on.
 These prices are all for new equipment, but you may be able to pick some of this up second hand however this is not recommended when it comes to helmets.